About The Bromsgrove

 The Bromsgrove International Musicians Competition was founded originally as a platform for young talented musicians by Mary White in 1980 on the advice of Dr Donald Hunt, then Artistic Director of the Bromsgrove Festival.
 Since that time many outstanding and talented young musicians have taken part.
 Many of the winners and finalists have gone on to enjoy national and international fame.
 The Competition is run by a trust, the Bromsgrove International Musicians Competition, which is a registered charity no. 1155544.
 The Competition is open to instrumentalists and pianists of all nationalities aged 18 to 25 (28 for singers).

-- First Prize – £6,000 generously donated by the Helen Rachael Mackaness Trust, with an opportunity to perform a Concerto with the prestigious Orchestra of the Swan; plus recital opportunities to play at the famous Three Choirs Festival, and at the prominent Royal Birmingham Conservatoire.
+- First Prize – The Bromsgrove 2020 Gold Medal and £6,000 generously donated by the Helen Rachael Mackaness Trust; together with an opportunity to perform a Concerto with the prestigious Orchestra of the Swan; plus recital opportunities to play at the famous Three Choirs Festival, and at the prominent Royal Birmingham Conservatoire.

 - Two other Finalists’ Prizes of £3,000 each.